Book a car seat/ travel system/ babywearing appointment here

 This testing is voluntary and manufactures are not obliged to submit their sleep sacks for the testing.
 It is advised to purchase a sleep sack that adheres to these standards to ensure optimal safety.

-Many sleep sacks available on the South African market have not been tested and may have safety concerns.
+Many locally made sleep sacks available on the South African market have not been tested and may have safety concerns.

 are sleep sacks safe?